I remember my first time heading to Asia back in 2003.

 Personally, I have had it a few times, but it is not for me.
 It is simply far too sweet.
 I find no need to make tea taste better by using a sweetener, and using as much as is in bubble tea (similar to sweet tea from the southern US) is extreme overkill.

 As for the tapioca pearls, I guess I can understand the appeal.
 The soft and chewy balls do become somewhat addictive.
 They don’t have any particular flavor, but it is the texture that is appealing.
+So much so that people add it to all kinds of other milk teas, like Hokkaido milk tea.

 That said, it is this exact texture that some people simply find disgusting.
 If you do not like tapioca, you are not going to like Boba tea.